 “Activated” means that the status of the domain name has been changed from Server Hold to Delegated.

-“Big Room” means Big Room Inc., a company incorporated and organized in Canada with company number 687313-8 whose registered office is at 237 Keefer Street, Suite 332, Vancouver BC, V6A 1X6, Canada.
+“Big Room” means Big Room Inc., a company incorporated and organized in Canada with company number 687313-8 whose registered office is at 1231 Pacific Boulevard, Suite 581, Vancouver, BC, Canada V6Z 0E2.

 “Closed Period” means the period during which the Registry will not accept any registrations.